kuzudb/kuzudb.github.io/docs/getting-started/introduction-examples.md

 ['Noura', 25]
 ```

-Alternatively, the Python API can also output results as a Pandas dataframe:
+Alternatively, the Python API can also output results as a Pandas data frame:
 ```
 results = conn.execute('MATCH (a:User)-[f:Follows]->(b:User) RETURN a.name, f.since, b.name;').getAsDF()
 print(results)